Fordham Forward FAQs for Student Testing and Quarantine

 As during the fall semester, all students, faculty, and staff accessing campus will be required to obtain a test once a month throughout the spring semester.
 The deadlines for mandatory testing are February 26, March 26, April 23.

 We provide on-campus testing for students and employees with results within 24 hours, or as quickly as possible thereafter.

 How do I get a test?

 The University is offering testing from 9 a.m. to 4 p.m. on weekdays only, excluding University holidays.
 You can find information and sign up for testing at the University Health Services page.

 You can also get a test on your own.
 Here are links to help you find a local testing site:

 Testing is available at both the Lincoln Center and Rose Hill campuses for ongoing testing.
 Students and employees may sign up for testing on either campus regardless of where they attend classes or work.
 You can find the sign up link on this COVID-19 Info Center webpage.
-If you are looking to sign up for a test before January 15, use the link near the top of the homepage that says "testing for 1/4 to 1/15."
-If you are looking for testing later in January, select your campus and then click on "Schedule Test Now."
+Select your campus and then click on "Schedule Test Now."

 You can track the number of COVID-19 positive cases on Fordham's COVID-19 Dashboard.

 Quarantine and Isolation